 - To promote critical thinking, writing skills, and problem-solving abilities

 - To provide high quality education in speech, language, and hearing sciences

-- Train highly qualified audiologists and speech-language pathologists who are well-grounded in principles of evidence-based practice
+- To train highly qualified audiologists and speech-language pathologists who are well-grounded in principles of evidence-based practice

-- Prepare the next generation of scientists who establish productive research careers that further advance knowledge in our professions
+- To prepare the next generation of scientists in our professions

 Outreach and Social Impact

 - To advance the quality and accessibility of clinical services in Tucson, Arizona, the nation, and international contexts